anasakhssas/GeoPulse/README.md

 For questions or issues:
 1. Check the troubleshooting section
-2. Review Docker logs
+2. Review the sample CSV format
-3. Verify CSV file format
+3. Verify Docker is running properly
-4. Ensure all ports are available
+4. Create an issue on GitHub

 ---

-**GeoPulse** - Transform your client data into actionable insights! 🌍📊
+**GeoPulse** - Transform your CSV client data into beautiful insights! 🌍📊